 2014 Meeting Her Majesty

-Two years later and Tangle Teezer wins another Queen’s Award!
-This time for International Trade and Shaun has the honour of meeting Her Majesty the Queen at Buckingham Palace.
+Following on from its first Queen's Award win in 2012, in 2014 Tangle Teezer won another one!
+This time for International Trade and Shaun had the honour of meeting Her Majesty the Queen at Buckingham Palace to receive it.

 2012 More Innovations & A Queen's Award